The Southern Cross The Southern Cross

 News

-A Josephite sister who has dedicated much of her life to ensuring the legacy of St Mary MacKillop continues has been an awarded an Order of Australia medal (OAM) in the King’s Birthday honours list.
+A Josephite Sister who has dedicated much of her life to ensuring the legacy of St Mary MacKillop continues and a retired Adelaide priest have been awarded Order of Australia medals (OAM) in the 2025 King’s Birthday honours list.

 Print article